ReubenYeatman/VideoVHC/README.md

 # VideoVHC
-This will allow people to easily upload vide
+This will allow people to easily upload video VHCs